ddoodev/guide/guide/part-one/intents.md

 # Intents
-Intents are an a new concept introduced by Discord in Gateway v8.
+Intents are a new concept introduced by Discord in Gateway v8.

 Intents allow you to only accept intents you want.
 However, Discord has [**privileged intents**](https://discord.com/developers/docs/topics/gateway#privileged-intents).
 These kind of intents need special approval from Discord to use, unless your bot is smaller than 100 servers.